ttommyth/rag-memory-mcp/README.md

 An advanced MCP server for **RAG-enabled memory** through a knowledge graph with **vector search** capabilities.
 This server extends the basic memory concepts with semantic search, document processing, and hybrid retrieval for more intelligent memory management.

+**🆕 NEW: Full PostgreSQL Support** - Now supports both SQLite (default) and PostgreSQL databases with automatic adapter switching, production-ready performance optimizations, and pgvector integration for enterprise deployments.

 **Inspired by:** [Knowledge Graph Memory Server](https://github.com/modelcontextprotocol/servers/tree/main/src/memory) from the Model Context Protocol project.

 **Note:** This server is designed to run locally alongside MCP clients (e.g., Claude Desktop, VS Code) and requires local file system access for database storage.